avalon60/OraTAPI/README.md

 end;
 /
 ```
-#### Column Expression Maintained
+#### Maintained by Column Expression
-Column expressions are maintained, via special templates.
+Column expressions are configured, via special templates.
 These are located in the `templates/column_expressions` directory.
 This has two subdirectories:

 - inserts